JavaScript Data GridTheming: Distributing Shared Themes & Parts

 Creating Themes From Scratch

-Most applications create themes by starting with a built-in theme like themeQuartz and using the withParams and withPart method to generate a new theme.
+Most applications create themes by starting with a built-in theme like themeQuartz and using the withParams and withPart method to generate a customised version.

 The createTheme function creates a new theme containing core styles but no parts.
 If you're going to change most of the parts anyway, starting from a new theme will reduce the bundle size compared to starting with a built-in theme.